ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_02/README.md

 - Read Chapter 2 of *The Matrix Cookbook* and grow familiar with taking derivatives of a Matrix expression
 - Watch video tutorial 1 and learn the basics of Newton's method and Gauss-Newton method
 - Complete the quiz
-- Video and textbook material: see the bottom

 ## Questions